 Setting document properties

-- Document properties can be controlled by the attributes of the BODY element, ex: such as colors for page background, text and various link phases.
+- Document properties can be controlled by the attributes of the BODY element, ex: such as colors for page background and text color.

 Colors are set by using the basic colors: red, green and blue, the word used is RGB (Red, Green, Blue), they are represented as hexadecimal values and are written betwin quotes (" "), but first you must add the character '#'.
 Each 2 units of the code represent one of the RGB colors.